Gilcrease Museum is temporarily closed for construction.

 Source of Acquisition

-The Eddie Faye Gates Tulsa Race Massacre Collection was received by the Thomas Gilcrease Institute of American Art and History as a gift from the Gates Family in 2020.
+The Eddie Faye Gates Tulsa Race Massacre Collection was received by the Thomas Gilcrease Institute of American History and Art as a gift from the Gates Family in 2020.

 Access Restrictions